LucasLimakxy/wishlist-luizalabs/README.md

 ```sh
 /authenticate
 ```
+This route will return a token, so put it inside the "Authorize" so we can access the protected routes.

-To stop the containers run:
+- To stop the containers run:
 ```sh
 docker-compose down
 ```